azr4e1/quidest/content/wiki/terraform.md

 To download the required provider, we can run `terraform init`.
 This will download the binary of the provider in `.terraform` folder.
 To see the planned action that terraform will take to create our infrastructure, we can use `terraform plan`.
 To act on those actions, we can run `terraform apply`.
 This will create a `.tfstate` state json file describing the current state of the infrastructure.
 Finally, if we want to take down what we created, we can run `terraform destroy`.

+You can visualize the state file in a nice format with the `terraform show` command.

 The main files for a terraform declarations are:
 - main.tf (the main file)